hsharrison/experimentator/README.md

     my_experiment.set_run_callback(run_trial)

 The 'run' callback return its results in the form of a dict.
-Every IV in the tree will be passed to the decorated function(s) as kwargs, including those used only at a higher level.
+Every IV in the tree will be passed to the callback as kwargs, including those used only at a higher level.
 This includes section numbers (e.g., `participant=2, block=1, trial=12`).
-For this reason, all decorated functions should include a kwarg wildcard input (`**_` here).
+For this reason, all callbacks functions should include a kwarg wildcard input (`**_` here).

 You can also define functions to run before, between, and after sections of your experiment using the methods `set_start_callback`, `set_inter_callback`, and `set_end_callback`.
 The only difference from the `set_run_callback` method is that these methods also require the level name.
 For example: